 Our law faculty are distinguished and accessible, and our student-to-faculty ratio is a notable 11:1.
 Our administrators pride themselves on being highly responsive to students, too—a spirit that extends throughout the law school community.

-- Applying as a transfer - For students applying to transfer to Quinnipiac, the maximum number of transfer credits we will accept is 30.
+For individuals who are applying to Quinnipiac as transfer students, the maximum number of transfer credits we will accept is 30.
 No credits are transferred in courses in which the student has earned a grade below "C" (2.0).
 Credits accepted from other law schools are transferred with the grade of "Pass."

-- Visiting status at another law school - Students may, by permission of the associate dean, visit at another law school at any time after completing their second semester, provided that they complete at least two thirds of their credits toward their degree at the Quinnipiac University School of Law.
+Students may, by permission of the associate dean, visit at another law school at any time after completing their second semester, provided that they complete at least two-thirds of their credits toward their degree at the Quinnipiac University School of Law.
 Such visiting status may be granted when it is determined that an exceptional change in the student's personal circumstances requires the student to relocate for the period of visiting status, or when some exceptional educational opportunity arises.
 Credits will be accepted for transfer only if the visiting student earns at least a "C "or its equivalent.

-- Study Abroad at another law school - Except with express written permission of the associate dean for reasons of hardship or sound academic reasons, students may count toward graduation no more than six credits earned in summer programs of other ABA accredited law schools.
+Except with express written permission of the associate dean for reasons of hardship or sound academic reasons, students may count toward graduation no more than 6 credits earned in summer programs of other ABA-accredited law schools.
 Written permission must be obtained before taking the courses elsewhere.

 At the heart of the School of Law Center is our library, providing comprehensive access to numerous e-books and electronic databases such as Bloomberg Law, HeinOnline, LexisNexis, Westlaw and other web-based services, as well as extensive hard copy and microform collections affording a wealth of information for users.
-The library features a beautiful two-story atrium, reading rooms designed for quiet research and study, space for collaboration, and an impressive library commons, a gathering space for law school and other professional groups.
-Learn more about library resources.
+The library features a beautiful three-story atrium, reading rooms designed for quiet research and study, space for collaboration, and an impressive library commons, a gathering space for law school and other professional groups.

 Quinnipiac School of Law graduates consistently achieve outstanding results on the Connecticut Bar Exam.
 In 2015, Quinnipiac had a combined bar passage rate of 89 percent for first-time takers of the February and July Connecticut Bar Exams.
 The overall pass rate was 82%.
 Additional information about our graduates' bar passage rates is included in our ABA Consumer Information Standard 509 Report.